Holiday Volunteering with Kids in NJ

 Whether is a worn towel or an extra tube of toothpaste, many items can be donated to local organizations.
 Not only is it a valuable lesson on giving, but you are also teaching your children to re-purpose household items.
 By simply calling a local organization, you can find out the many items they need on a daily basis.
 Create family time by cleaning out closets, organizing donations, scraping together allowance money and dropping off these items together.

-Local animal shelters, including PAWS Montclair and the Secaucus Animal Shelter, have supply wish lists.
+Local animal shelters, including PAWS Montclair, Burlington County Animal Shelter and the Secaucus Animal Shelter, have supply wish lists.
 From garbage bags to paper towels; dog food to cat toys these shelters need community support to thrive and succeed.

 Reach Out and Read and Bridge of Books Foundation, along with many libraries, welcome donations of used books.
 Instead of recycling your monthly magazines, drop them off to a hospital or nursing home.
 You can also check with your child’s teacher or local daycare to use for future art project.
 By creating a regular practice, this will teach your children to donate all year around.

 With the holidays right around the corner, now is the perfect time to give the gently used toys your children no longer want or play with to a family in need.
 Second Chance Toys accepts used toys (plastic only) that are clean and still in working order.
 Search Second Chance Toys’ website for drop off locations.
 If you are feeling extra motivated, this organization will also help you arrange toy drive if you collect 50+ toys.
 Please note, collections are only conducted during April for Earth Week and December for the holidays.
 Rescue Mission of Trenton and local women/family crisis shelters also accept gently used toys.

 From prom dresses to Halloween costumes, many second hand items can be put to good use.
 Catherine’s Closet collects prom dresses and shoes during the winter and spring, while Jersey Cares collects costumes through early fall.